clojurewerkz/elastisch.docs/articles/indexing.md

 The `:indices` key in the returned map contains status for all requested indexes.

+## Getting Segments Information for an Index

+Use `clojurewerkz.elastisch.rest.index/segments` to retrieve information about index segments:

+{% gist ca796b8a0c16402e5209 %}

+It is possible to get info for multiple indexes at the same time: just pass a collection or the special value `"_all"` for index name.
+This function accepts no options.

 ## Misc Topics

 ### How to Set Index Refresh Interval